A Fun 7-Day Outer Banks Itinerary

 Ocracoke Beach

-Start your time on Ocracoke Island by spending time on the #2 ranked beach in America.
-White sands, expansive beach, and driftwood await you.
+Continue your morning on Ocracoke Island by spending time on one of America's top ten beaches.
+White sands, expansive beach, and driftwood await you!

 It's also a popular place for shelling and finding sand dollars.
 However, you will want to check the wind speeds before you go.
 Windy days are common and can make the beach unenjoyable.